isabelc/EDD-Related-Downloads/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixed discrepancy with the Widgets Pack extension by Matt Varone
+* Tweak: added clearfix to sidebar widget
+* Tweak: removed itemprop="name" from titles of related downloads, so as to not interfere with main title

 = 1.4.2 =
 * Tweak: widget title will not be displayed if no related downloads exist.
 * New: ability to disable related downloads from being added to bottom of content, useful when using sidebar widget instead.